Connecting in new ways!

 MUSIC FOR HEALTH

-Each well-being concert is your time to step away from the swirl, reconnect with yourself, and maybe even forge new
+This is your time to step away from the swirl, reconnect with yourself, and maybe even forge new connections with others.
+Our hope is that these wellness-focused musical experiences will:

 - Offer a soul-nourishing new way to benefit from music.